Andriy Pyatov: Shakhtar Donetsk

 In 2015, Pyatov broke the record of penalties stopped in European competitions by stopping his fourth penalty, a record previously held by Shovkovskyi.

+Pyatov announced his retirement from professional football on 10 July 2023, after over 500 appearances for club and country.
+On 6 August, he started in a farewell match against Tottenham Hotspur, before coming off in the 17th minute, as Shakhtar went on to lose 5–1.

 International career

 Pyatov was a member of the Ukraine national U-21 team where he has played 20 matches.
 He was also part of Ukraine's 2006 World Cup squad which got to the quarter-finals.

 Pyatov made his senior debut for Ukraine in 2007.
-Since then, he has gone on to make over 90 appearances for the Ukraine national team.
+Since then, he had gone on to make 102 appearances for the Ukraine national team.
 He started the 2010 FIFA World Cup qualifying campaign with a clean sheet against Belarus to help Ukraine win 1–0 in Lviv.
 In the 0–0 draw against Croatia, Pyatov was instrumental in denying Luka Modrić on two occasions, and as well as other to secure a point for his country.
 In November 2013 Pyatov set a new record of minutes without a goal for the national team, beating the record of Oleksandr Shovkovskyi.

-In May 2021, despite playing a limited role for his club side during the 2020–21 season, Pyatov was included in the final 26-man squad for the rescheduled UEFA Euro 2020 tournament.
+In May 2021, despite playing a limited role for his club side during the 2020–21 season, Pyatov was included in the final 26-man squad for the delayed UEFA Euro 2020 tournament.
+He was an unused substitute for all matches as Ukraine went on to lose 4–0 to England in the quarter-finals.

 Pyatov played his 102nd and final international match on 11 June 2022, starting in a 3–0 win over Armenia.